Eastern gray squirrel: Behavior and ecology

+Reproduction

 Eastern gray squirrels can breed twice a year, but younger and less experienced mothers normally have a single litter per year in the spring.
 Depending on forage availability, older and more experienced females may breed again in summer.
 In a year of abundant food, 36% of females bear two litters, but none will do so in a year of poor food.
 Their breeding seasons are December to February and May to June, though this is slightly delayed in more northern latitudes.
 The first litter is born in February or March, the second in June or July, though, again, bearing may be advanced or delayed by a few weeks depending on climate, temperature, and forage availability.
 In any given breeding season, an average of 61 – 66% of females bear young.
 If a female fails to conceive or loses her young to unusually cold weather or predation, she re-enters estrus and has a later litter.
 Five days before a female enters estrus, she may attract up to 34 males from up to 500 meters away.
 Eastern gray squirrels exhibit a form of polyandry, in which the competing males will form a hierarchy of dominance, and the female will mate with multiple males depending on the hierarchy established.

 Normally, one to four young are born in each litter, but the largest possible litter size is eight.
 The gestation period is about 44 days.
 The young are weaned around 10 weeks, though some may wean up to six weeks later in the wild.
 They begin to leave the nest after 12 weeks, with autumn born young often wintering with their mother.
 Only one in four squirrel kits survives to one year of age, with mortality around 55% for the following year.
 Mortality rates then decrease to around 30% for following years until they increase sharply at eight years of age.

 Rarely, eastern gray females can enter estrus as early as five and a half months old, but females are not normally fertile until at least one year of age.
 Their mean age of first estrus is 1.25 years.
 The presence of a fertile male will induce ovulation in a female going through estrus.
 Male eastern grays are sexually mature between one and two years of age.
 Reproductive longevity for females appears to be over 8 years, with 12.5 years documented in North Carolina.
 These squirrels can live to be 20 years old in captivity, but in the wild live much shorter lives due to predation and the challenges of their habitat.
-At birth, their life expectancy is 1–2 years, an adult typically can live to be six, with exceptional individuals making it to 12 years.
+At birth, their life expectancy is 1–2 years; an adult typically can live to be six, with exceptional individuals making it to 12 years.